Code-Institute-Submissions/Sorin05-Project-3-BlackJack_MayResub/README.md

  ### Testing the game

  # Functionality testing
-   - the game  has been tested in gitpod terminal replit and Heroku terminal
+   - the game  has been tested in gitpod terminal Replit and Heroku terminal
    - tested with all the options available "HIT" , "STAND" features for a simple blackjack experience

  # Testing user needs
-   - beginning of the game the player can read the instructions
+   - The start of the game the user can read the rules and is asked if it wants to play blackjack

   # Testing the code with PEP8 online
   ![](/images/pep%208.PNG)